 How Serious Is The P0138 Code?

-Driving with the P0138 code active for a long span of time could lead to damage of the internal components of the engine.
+Driving with the P0138 code active for a long time could lead to damage to the engine’s internal components.
 While you can drive your car for a short while, you should make repairs as soon as possible.